ihnguyen/nutrition/README.md

 </details>

 ### kNN
-The kNN model has a 89.3% accuracy and ROC AUC value is 81.5%.
+K-NN model has a 89.3% accuracy and 94.0% ROC AUC value.

 ### C5.0
-88.0% accuracy % roc auc
+C5.0 model has a 88.0% accuracy and 91.6% ROC AUC value.

 ### Random Forests
-86.3% accuracy 88.3% roc auc
+Random forests model has a 86.3% accuracy and 91.3% ROC AUC value

 ### Naive Bayes
-74.6% accuracy 70.2% roc auc
+Naive Bayes model has a 74.6% accuracy and 68.9% ROC AUC value

-When comparing the models, kNN performed the best out of the four models.
+When comparing the models, kNN performed the best out of the four models with the best ROC AUC value and highest accuracy.

-1 kNN roc_auc binary 0.933 2 C5.0 roc_auc binary 0.915 3 Random Forest roc_auc binary 0.900 4 Logistic Regression roc_auc binary 0.714 5 Naive Bayes roc_auc binary 0.703

 <details><summary>Figure 4: ROC AUC Plot - Model Comparison</summary>
 <p>